The dynamical degree of billiards in an algebraic curve: Introduction

 The \emph{(first) dynamical degree of $f$} is the limit

 The limit \eqref{eq_dd_intro} exists, is independent of the choice of divisor $\Delta$, and is a birational conjugacy invariant of $f$. \end{defn}

+Dynamical degrees are very difficult to compute in general; even in the context of rational maps, they can be computed only in low dimensions or in the presence of rich geometric structure such as a group law \cite{MR1867314, MR4276288, MR4363581}.
+Correspondences beyond single-valued maps present further difficulties.
+So far, their dynamical degrees have been computed in just two families, monomial correspondences and Hurwitz correspondences \cite{MR4266360, MR3725886, MR4108910}.

-Our first main result is a uniform upper bound on the first dynamical degree $\lambda_1(b)$ of billiards on algebraic curves of a given degree.
+Our first main result is an upper bound on the first dynamical degree $\lambda_1(b)$ of billiards on algebraic curves of a given degree.

 \begin{thm} Let $k$ be an algebraically closed field of characteristic not equal to $2$.
-Let $C_0 \subset \PP^2_k$ be a nondegenerate algebraic curve of degree $d \geq 2$, with desingularization $C \to C_0$.
-There exists an algebraic integer $\rho_d$ of degree at most $3$, independent of $C_0$, such that the billiards correspondence $b: C \times D \vdash C \times D$ has first dynamical degree
+Let $d \geq 2$, and let $C \subset \PP^2_k$ be a smooth algebraic curve of degree $d$.
+There exists an algebraic integer $\rho_d$ of degree at most $3$, independent of $C$, such that the billiards correspondence $b: C \times D \vdash C \times D$ has first dynamical degree